squirrelphp/entities/README.md

 }
 ```

-Just like with the select builder of singular repositories you can retrieve results via `getAllEntries`, `getOneEntry`, `getFlattenedFields` or by iterating over the builder:
+Just like with the select builder of singular repositories you can retrieve results via `getAllEntries`, `getOneEntry`, `getFlattenedFields` (or any of its variants `getFlattenedIntegerFields`, `getFlattenedFloatFields`, `getFlattenedStringFields`, `getFlattenedBooleanFields`) or by iterating over the builder:

 ```php
 $selectBuilder = $multiBuilder